Past and current activities concerning same-

 All of the above are denied by numerous professional mental health organizations like the American Psychological Association, American Psychiatric Association, etc. and by human sexuality researchers.
 Unfortunately, little or no dialogue is occurring among these associations and faith groups to resolve their differences.
 They remain far apart on fundamental understanding of sexual orientation.

-Some religious beliefs commonly found among conservative faith groups are:
+Additional religious beliefs commonly found among conservative faith groups are:

-- That homosexual behavior is hated by God.
+That homosexual behavior is hated by God.

 That if same-sex marriage becomes more common in the U.S. that God will retaliate at some point by causing one or more horrendous natural disasters as he did at Sodom and Gomorrah, and later during the time of Noah, with great loss of life.
 2 Fear of God's punishment is a main motivator among many religious conservatives which causes them to strongly oppose SSM.

-- A large and growing percentage of the adult population believes that marriage equality is inevitable.
+A large and growing percentage of the adult population believes that marriage equality is inevitable.